Ninja-Squad/ninja-squad.github.com/_posts/2018-04-04-what-is-new-angular-6.md

 for each locale you want to support, you will be able to just load a JSON containing the translations for each locale, and Angular will take care of the rest!

+#### Libraries with AoT code

+Right now, a library released on NPM must publish a `metadata.json` file, and can't publish the AoT code from its components.
+Which is sad, because we have to pay the cost of this build in our applications.
+With Ivy, the metadata file is no longer necessary and library authors should be able to directly ship AoT code to NPM!

+#### Better stack traces

+The generated code should now allow for better stack traces when you have an issue in your templates, by yielding a nice error with the line of the template at fault.
+It will even allow us to put break points in the templates and see what really is going on in Angular.

+#### NgModule will disappear?

+It is a far-fetched goal, but in the future we might not need NgModules anymore.
+This is what tree-shakeable providers are starting to tell us, and it looks like Ivy has the necessary starting blocks for the team to try to remove the need for NgModules (or at least make them less annoying).
+This is not for right now though, we'll have to be patient.

 This release doesn't bring a lot of new features, but Ivy is definitely interesting for the future.